 Not every pet with kidney disease has age-related kidney decline.
-A few dogs carry genetic diseases that cause their kidneys to fail at about 1-3 years of age.
+A few dogs carry genetic defects that cause their kidneys to fail at about 1-3 years of age.
 The kidneys of cats that inherited polycystic kidney disease often fail in midlife (ref) A tendency to form kidney stones can also destroy the kidneys. (ref1, ref2) So can exposure to dietary toxins (eg antifreeze, aflatoxins).
-In others, unfortunate reactions to medications are to blame and, a few, autoimmune disorders. (ref), and perhaps some to infectious organisms like leptospirosis. (ref1, ref2)
+In others, unfortunate reactions to medications are to blame and, in a few, autoimmune disorders. (ref), and perhaps in some, infectious organisms like leptospirosis. (ref1, ref2)

 But for the vast majority of our pets, kidney failure is a disease of old age.
 By the time a dog reaches ten, about 15% show laboratory test evidence that their kidneys have lost some of their capacity to cleanse their body.
 In 10-year-old cats, those chances are even higher.
 By the time house cats reach the age of 15, perhaps 15– 30% of them have some decline in their kidney function.
 Vets used to just call it glomerulosclerosis.
-Today we call it CKD (chronic kidney disease) or CRD (chronic renal (=kidney) disease (CRD) or chronic tubulointerstitial nephritis.
-All synonyms for a slow, relentless, age-related inflammation that slowly destroys your pet’s individual kidney filter units, the nephrons. (ref) (You might notice that the less doctors understand about a problem, the more complicated names they tend to give it.)
+Today we call it CKD (chronic kidney disease) or CRD (chronic renal =kidney disease =CRD) or chronic tubulointerstitial nephritis.
+All are synonyms for the slow, relentless, age-related inflammation that gradually destroys your pet’s individual kidney filter units, the nephrons. (ref) (You might notice that the less doctors understand about a problem, the more complicated names they tend to give them)

 Old age brings multiple health issues to all of us.
 But only some of our cats and dogs will reach the point of actual kidney failure.
 For most, unrelated heath issues will cause them to eventually pass away. (ref) Organs of your dog or cat’s body have to work in unison to keep each other functioning well.
 So although you may have been told that your pet died of heart failure, or perhaps and infection, its kidney issues may have contributed to its demise. (ref1, ref2)